stanford-cs348k/readings/README.md

 __Pre-Lecture Required Reading:__
  * [Generative Agents: Interative Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442).
 Park et al. CHI 2023

+Although the topic of the lecture was about "training" agents, this paper is a little different.
 Generating plausible agents that behave "like humans" has long been an interest of video game designers seeking to create non-playable characters.
 But agents that behave realistically have many other applications as well: they can serve as proxies for software testers to find bugs in games or help designers assess the playability or difficulty of game levels.
 If we think more broadly, behavior that emerges from many agents performing plausible tasks over time in a simulated world can potentially give rise to global phenomenon such as organization of teams or the creation of empires (as anyone that's played games like The Sims might have experienced! :-)) This paper is about designing simulated agents that leverage queries to large-language models (e.g. ChatGPT) to produce interesting behavior without significant hand-coded logic or programmed rules.
 This paper touches on a number of themes from the course, and I'd like you to think about the following questions:

 * First let's start with some technical details.
 The paper's experiments are performed in a small "Sims"-like work called Smallville.
 The key subroutine used by agents in this paper is a query to a stateless large language model (LLM).
 For those of you that have used ChatGPT or similar systems like Google's Bard, just picture this module working like those systems.
 The input query is a text string of finite length (e.g., a few thousand characters), and the output of the LLM is text string response.
 It's easy to picture how to code-up a "bot" to operate within Smallville (use game APIs to move to place X, turn stove to "on", etc.), and it's easy to understand how one could generate prompts for an LLM and receive responses, the agents described in this paper need to translate the text string responses from the LLM to agent actions in the game.
 What is the mechanism for turning LLM responses into agent actions in the game?
 (For example, if the agent is in a bedroom and the LLM says the character should clean up the kitchen, how does the agent turn this direction into actions in the game?)
 This is discussed in Section 5.